 I think similarly about design work.
 You want to be intentional with your work and your communication.
 By working in a version-controlled way, you are deliberately communicating what you’re doing, and why.
 This has bigger implications for our industry, too.

 The value of design is found in the process.
 Without a transparent process, design is a commodity, not a human-driven craft.
 I'm always asking, "How can we imbue design work with meaning, so we can remember the richness of the history of the explorations and future-proof what we're making?"
 We want to be able to retain the backups, the thought process, the context, and institutional knowledge.

 With Abstract, this history lives on in comments, annotations, activity logs, and Collections — for yourself and anyone else that comes into contact with your work once you’ve moved on to work for another organization.

 The heart of our work depends on preserving our process.
 This may take more upfront care and consideration, but long-term, we gain speed, intuition, and an ability to think big and small.

 Our mission at Abstract is to dramatically improve the productivity, transparency, and impact of Design.
-We intend to bring version control and an improved workflow to all designers.
+We intend to bring design version control and an improved workflow to all designers.
 There are a number of features in development that will build upon the foundation we have put in place.
-Some will improve the core workflow, some will supercharge collaboration, and we will be working hard to support as many file formats as we can.
+Some will improve the core workflow, some will supercharge collaboration, another will ease designer to developer handoff, and we will work hard to support as many file formats as we can.

 We’ve always said that Sketch was just the beginning.
 We’re heads down in the technical weeds of building out support for more of the file types you and your teammates use every day, beginning with Adobe Illustrator and XD.